When it came time to decorate my daughter’s room, I approached it with a healthy amount of mom-guilt.

 After muuuuuuch deliberation, I settled on this gorgeous blush pink plaid from Magnolia Home, purchased through Bellacor:

-They were total pros and had this entire wall and another room done in one day.
 I can’t even imagine how much marriage therapy my husband and I would’ve needed to recover from the disaster of trying to hang this wallpaper ourselves.

 When they were finished, it had already given the room new life.